"Autumn Leaves" – C Section

 Hayden

-Hi, Hayden, thanks for your reply.
-I had already seen and gone through the other Autumn Leaves lesson you referenced with the more advanced harmony and melodic embellisments but wanted to see what you would include in this novice course.
+I had already seen and gone through the other Autumn Leaves lesson you referenced with the more advanced harmony and melodic embellishments but wanted to see what you would include in this beginner course.

-Although I am past the novice level I have found the novice courses to be extremely useful because they put together many important elements of jazz piano learning in one neat package.
 They are a great way to review what I have learned in other lessons and also a great refresher for remembering songs I may not have played for a while.
-Lookng forward to more of these courses in the future and I recommend them highly to those just starting out.

 My pleasure, Humberto.

 Yes I imagined you had already found the other lesson on “Autumn Leaves” as I recorded that many years ago.
 My plan with this course is to demonstrate some simpler melodic embellishment ideas.

-I’d like to add a lesson to each jazz standard in the Novice section where we listen to a selection of recordings and I explain how to pick thing from the recordings, such as little melodic embellishments and ways to rephrase the melody etc…
+I’d like to add a lesson to each jazz standard in the Lead Sheet Fundamentals Learning Path where we listen to a selection of recordings and I explain how to pick thing from the recordings, such as little melodic embellishments and ways to rephrase the melody etc…

-I think that would work better than me simply showing a bunch of possible embellishments, because it would help students to see how fun and rewarding it can be to transcribe and emulate recordings, once that we have a basic arrangement in place.
+I think that would work better than simply showing a bunch of possible embellishments, because it would help students to see how fun and rewarding it can be to transcribe and emulate recordings, once that we have a basic arrangement in place.

 That’s wonderful to hear.